-In coal mining, a flammable and explosive gas emitted by coal seams.
+In coal mining, firedamp is a flammable and explosive gas emitted by coal seams.
 It is composed mostly of methane (natural gas, CH4) but also contains some hydrogen, oxygen, and carbon dioxide, and occasionally a little ethane.
 Firedamp has caused many disastrous pit explosions; it is detectable with a Davy lamp (after Humphry Davy), the flame of which elongates when the gas is present.

 Related category• INDUSTRIAL CHEMISTRY